Table of Contents

 Here’s where my investigation got really interesting.
 After reviewing the research, I wanted to understand what’s actually in pheromone products and whether they could work.

-Androstenone: Found in sweat, linked to dominance signals (research is mixed)
+- Androstenone: Found in sweat; linked to dominance signals (mixed research).

 Research has found that men wearing pheromone-containing cologne reported increased sexual attractiveness and more romantic interactions over a six-week period compared to a control group.
 However, critics note the study was small and the placebo effect could have played a role—if you believe you’re more attractive, you might act more confidently, which genuinely could make you more attractive.